amitsaha/amitsaha.github.io/content/golang-dissecting-listen-and-serve.rst

 :Date: 2017-04-24 10:00
 :Category: golang

-My aim in this post is to discuss three "concepts" in Golang that I came across while writing HTTP servers.
-Through this discussion I am to get rid of my own lack of understanding (at least to a certain degree) about these.
+My aim in this post is to discuss three "concepts" in Golang that I come across while writing HTTP servers.
+Through this post, my aim to get rid of my own lack of understanding (at least to a certain degree) about these.
 Hopefully, it will be of use to others too.
+The code references are from `src/net/http/server.go <https://golang.org/src/net/http/server.go>`__.

 The `http.ListenAndServe(..) <https://golang.org/pkg/net/http/#ListenAndServe>`__ function is the most straightforward approach to start a HTTP 1.1 server.
 The following code does just that: